-• A copy of the correspondence issued by the RA, being responded to, where applicable (e.g. request for additional information).
+- A copy of the correspondence issued by the RA, being responded to, where applicable (e.g. request for additional information). - A request for additional information (during screening or evaluation). - A negative decision (e.g., deferrals or rejections).

 1.1.3 Information Solicited by the Regulatory Authority